atbcb/ICTTestingBaseline/docs/10Forms.md

 ## 10.1 Test Procedure for Form Names
 **Baseline Test ID:** 10.1-FormName
 ### Identify Content
-1. Find all form input components.
-Examples include text fields, radio buttons, checkboxes, read-only fields, and multi-select lists.
+1. Find all form components/controls.
+Examples include buttons, text fields, radio buttons, checkboxes, read-only fields, and multi-select lists.
 2. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

 ### Test Instructions
 1. Check that the combination of the accessible name and accessible description is not empty.
 [SC 4.1.2]
-1. Check that the non-empty combination of the accessible name and accessible description and other programmatic associations (e.g., table column and/or row associations) describes each input field and includes all relevant instructions and cues (textual and graphical).
+1. Check that the non-empty combination of the accessible name and accessible description and other programmatic associations (e.g., table column and/or row associations) describes each form component/control and includes all relevant instructions and cues (textual and graphical).
 Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.
 [SC 1.3.1]

 ### Test Results
 If any of the above checks fail, then Baseline Test 10.1-FormName fails.